Ratimon/haskell-abstract-algeba-practice/README.md

 4. Inverse Element: For any even integer 'a', its additive inverse is -a, which is also an even integer.
 So, every element in the set has an inverse within the set.

 5. Commutativity: Addition of integers is commutative, so this property holds for the set of even integers as well, making it an abelian group.

+28. Let our group be 3 x 2 matrices of integers under addition.
+What is the identity and inverse?
+Can this be a cyclic group, why or why not?
+(Pay very close attention to the definition of cyclic group)

+> **Answer**